WomenPlusPlus/hackathon-survival-kit/README.md

 * But I taught these things to myself before, during and after university
 * And I have been teaching since I was 21

-I love teaching, tech and professionalism
+I love: teaching, tech and professionalism
-I hate: memems, GIFs, awkward humour and pizza
+I hate: memes, GIFs, awkward humour and pizza

 ---